 Why are they important for cyclists?

 If implemented, certain Traffic Orders may well have an impact on cyclists - e.g. if they create one-way streets without allowing cyclists to ride two-way (contra-flow), thereby forcing them to use a busy and/or more hazardous alternative route.

-If an authority's proposals are likely to affect cycling journeys in some way, they should (arguably) consult groups who represent cyclists (e.g. CTC and through us, our local campaigners) before they implement the Order; and, in any case, anyone has the right to object, even if they haven't been directly consulted - hence the importance of local cyclists looking out for notices telling the public about any Orders that the authority is thinking of making.
+If an authority's proposals are likely to affect cycling journeys in some way, they should (arguably) consult groups who represent cyclists (e.g. Cycling UK and through us, our local campaigners) before they implement the Order; and, in any case, anyone has the right to object, even if they haven't been directly consulted - hence the importance of local cyclists looking out for notices telling the public about any Orders that the authority is thinking of making.
 Fortunately, an authority has a duty to publish Orders (e.g. in the media, on the council's website, at the site itself, etc.), so that the road users and the general public do have the chance to consider them and object if they so wish.

 What is the relevant legislation?

 - Authorities have the power to implement Orders under the Road Traffic Regulation Act 1984 (RTRA).
 This Act applies to England, Wales and Scotland, although there are a few variations in the Act relating to Scotland;

 - TROs outside London are governed by section 1 of the RTRA;

 - In Greater London, TMOs are governed by section 6 of the RTRA;